For EPA updated info on PFAS please click here.

 Q: How do I obtain a permit?

 Permits are approved by the Inland Wetlands Commission.
-An online Schedule A or Schedule B application will need to be completed and any required or additional information (site plans, landscaping plans, drainage report, etc.) will need to be uploaded to the online application and 12 hardcopies (1 original and 11 copies) should be submitted to the Inland Wetlands office.
+An online Schedule A or Schedule B application will need to be completed and any required or additional information (site plans, landscaping plans, drainage report, etc.) will need to be uploaded to the online application and 12 hardcopies (1 original signed & sealed and 11 copies) be submitted to the Inland Wetlands office.

 Q: Do I need professional help for my project?

 The Wetlands Enforcement Officer can help you determine if your project requires professional help.
-It may be necessary to hire a Certified Professional Soil Scientist to flag the boundary of the wetlands on your property.
-It may also be necessary to obtain a land or topographical survey of the property.
 If your application is for minor activities, you may be able to prepare the application drawing yourself.
 If complex, you may wish to engage the services of a Professional Engineer, Architect or Landscape Architect to prepare the drawing.
+It may also be necessary to hire a Certified Professional Soil Scientist to flag the boundary of the wetlands on your property.
+A land or topographical survey of the property may also be necessary.
+The fees required by a Soils Scientist, Engineer, Architect, or Landscape Architect will depend upon the size and complexity of the work being proposed.

 Q: What happens after I submit my Inland Wetlands application?